dhia7an/agent-sdk/README.md

 - **Structured output** – provide a Zod schema and the agent injects a finalize tool to capture JSON deterministically.
 - **Multi-agent and handoffs** – wrap agents as tools or transfer control mid-run with `asTool` / `asHandoff`.
 - **Usage + events** – normalize provider usage, surface `tool_call`, `plan`, `summarization`, `metadata`, and `handoff` events.
-- **Rich logs** – optional per-invoke Markdown snapshots with timestamps, limits, and full timelines.
+- **Structured tracing** – optional per-invoke JSON traces with metadata, payload capture, upload hooks, and archival on disk.

 ## What’s inside